mefengl/what-i-read/README.md

 https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to , everything may be self-explanatory, but clearly writing it out is still greatly beneficial

 https://blog.nateliason.com/p/losing-10-million , find it fascinating to watch developments in the cryptocurrency space, as they often involve unconventional and innovative approaches to finance

+https://selftaughtcoders.com/how-to-quickly-and-effectively-read-other-peoples-code , the word "rinse" really says something about the nature of learning